Callao: Republican period

-In a session on March 8, 1834, the National Convention presided over by Francisco Xavier de Luna Pizarro decorated Callao as “The Faithful and Generous City of Callao, Asylum of the Laws and Liberty”, as a reward for defending the government of General Luis José de Orbegoso against the coup attempts of General Pedro Pablo Bermúdez.
+In a session on 8 March 1834, the National Convention presided over by Francisco Xavier de Luna Pizarro decorated the port as "The Faithful and Generous City of Callao, Asylum of the Laws and Liberty," as a reward for defending the government of General Luis José de Orbegoso against the coup attempts of General Pedro Pablo Bermúdez.
+The province last belonged to the department of Lima in 1836, after which it would be allowed an autonomy that has since remained.